 For example, a lot of backlinks may be from news stories or press releases dating several years back.
 It will be extremely difficult to get a publisher to update a news story from 2011 just because your site has changed domain names.

-Another example is if a backlink is from a site which is in no way related to your industry.
+Another example is if a backlink is from a site that is in no way related to your industry.
 Topical relevance is very important in regards to the quality of a backlink profile, so there will be times where link reclamation to irrelevant websites may not be the best use of time.

 Link reclamation, when done correctly, will take several weeks, if not months, following a site migration.
 But as mentioned earlier, there will come a point where reclamation will provide fewer returns relative to time and resources invested.